rackspace/php-opencloud/docs/userguide/images.md

     $myimage = $compute->Image();

-This creates an empty image object, which is not useful by itself.
+This creates an empty Image object (which is not really useful by itself).
 More commonly, you'll find an existing image and create an `Image` object by using its ID: